Lotería: History

-The origin of lotería can be traced far back in history.
+The game of lotería can be traced far back in history.
 The game originated in Italy in the 15th century and was brought to New Spain (modern Mexico) in 1769.
 In the beginning, lotería was a hobby of the upper classes, but eventually it became a tradition at Mexican fairs.

 Don Clemente Jacques began publishing the game in 1887.
 His version of the game was distributed to Mexican soldiers along with their rations and supplies.